-This course is an introductory design studio course which provides a basic vocabulary and fundamental understanding of the technique, concepts, and processes involved in the visual communication field of Graphic Design.
-Topics include a historic and contemporary examination of graphic communication, paste-up, layout, preparation of comps, roughs, and mechanicals, and an introduction to computers and designrelated software.
+This course is an introductory technology based design studio course which provides a basic understanding of the techniques, concepts, and processes involved in the field of Graphic Design.
+Topics include graphic design history and its impact on the commercial design profession, typography, image editing, color theory, photography, and aesthetics.
+Students will gain skills in designing various applications including print and multimedia.
+Careers and opportunities in graphic design will also be discussed.

-Prerequisite: FIA 104.
+Prerequisite: FIA 104 3 lecture hours per week

-▲ FIA 132 - Introduction to Drama
+▲ FIA 132 - Introduction to Dramatic Literature

-This course offers a study of the classics of European drama both as "text" and "event."
-Readings of selected masterworks together with active class participation in several modes of drama through scene study, criticism, improvisation, field trips and, for those interested, playwriting and directing.
-Readings include Aeschylus, the Elizabethans, and Moliere.
+This course offers a study of the classics of European and Asian drama as both "text" and "event."
+The course includes readings of selected masterworks together with scene study, criticism, and historical discussion.